C2SP/C2SP/BLAKE3.md

 * pseudo-random function (PRF)
 * message authentication code (MAC)

-[BLAKE3](https://github.com/BLAKE3-team/BLAKE3) was designed by Jack O'Connor, Jean-Philippe Aumasson, Samuel Neves, and Zooko Wilcox- O'Hearn.
+[BLAKE3][repo] was designed by Jack O'Connor, Jean-Philippe Aumasson, Samuel Neves, and Zooko Wilcox- O'Hearn.
 BLAKE3 is an evolution from its predecessors [BLAKE](https://aumasson.jp/blake/) (a SHA3 competition finalist) and [BLAKE2](https://blake2.net) (RFC7693).
 BLAKE2 is widely used in open-source software and in proprietary software.
-For example, the Linux kernel ses BLAKE2 in its cryptographic pseudorandom generator, and the WireGuard secure tunnel protocol uses BLAKE2 for hashing and keyed hashing.
+For example, the Linux kernel uses BLAKE2 in its cryptographic pseudorandom generator, and the WireGuard secure tunnel protocol uses BLAKE2 for hashing and keyed hashing.

-BLAKE3 was designed to be as secure as BLAKE2, yet considerably faster, thanks to
+BLAKE3 was designed to be as secure as BLAKE2 yet considerably faster, thanks to

 1. a compression function with a reduced number of rounds, and
 2. a tree-based mode allowing implementations to leverage parallel processing.

-BLAKE3 takes advantage of multi- thread and multi-core processing, as well as of single-instruction multiple-data (SIMD) instructions of modern processor architectures.
+BLAKE3 takes advantage of multi-thread and multi-core processing, as well as single-instruction multiple-data (SIMD) instructions of modern processor architectures.

-At the time of its publication, BLAKE3 was demonstrated to be approximately five times faster than BLAKE2 when hashing 16 kibibyte messages and using a single thread.
+At the time of its publication, BLAKE3 was demonstrated to be approximately five times faster than BLAKE2 when hashing 16 kibibyte messages using a single thread on CPUs supporting AVX-512.
 When using multiple threads and hashing large messages, BLAKE3 can be more than twenty times faster than BLAKE2.

 ### 1.1.
 Hashing Modes